jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-4.md

 ---
 layout: page
 title: Chapter 4.
-"Of the Method of rendering Surd Quantities of the form √(a+bx+cxx) rational"
+"Of the Method of rendering Surd Quantities of the form √(a+bx+cxx) rational."
 part: II
 chapter: 4
 ---